awmckinley/config/modules/file.mgmt/README.md

 # File Management Tools

-Graphical and terminal-based file managers for organizing, browsing, and managing files and directories, including traditional file managers and modern distributed filesystem solutions.
+File managers for organizing and managing files.